kilrau/Lightning-Swap-PoC-v2/LIGHTNING-00-install.md

 [ [index](/README.md), [next](/LIGHTNING-01-peers.md) ]

 # Lightning
 This guide can be used to perform an instant BTC<->LTC atomic swap between two exchanges A & B on the lightning network.
 The exchanges are running the lightning network daemon (`lnd`) and are connected to the Bitcoin and Litecoin networks using `btcd` and `ltcd`.
-The guide follows the assumes that the reader has some lightning knowledge and is capable of setting up a simple network, fund wallets and open payment channels.
+The guide assumes that the reader has some lightning knowledge and is capable of setting up a simple network, fund wallets and open payment channels.

 # Describing the setup